leahcimali/KafkaMongo-HeartDiseaseProject/README.md

 `sudo docker exec -it mongo bash

 `
-connect to mongo as root user
+Connect to mongo as root user :

 `mongo --host localhost -u root -p root
 `

 Create Database Hopital and a collection MaladeUrgence :

 `use Hospital
 `

 `db.createCollection(‘MaladeUrgence’)
 `

 The collection is empty, see with :

 `db.MaladeUrgence.find()
 `

 ## MONGO SINK CONNECTOR CONFIGURATION

 ## WITH CONTROL-CENTER API